-Starfield is the first new RPG Bethesda has started in 25 years, and it's set in space!
-At the time of writing, that is almost everything we know about this mysterious project, which has been rumoured to be in pre-production for years.
-There are a few minor details to be gleaned from comments the studio has made, and the teaser trailer that Bethesda put at out E3 2018.
+Starfield is Bethesda's first new RPG in 25 years, and it's set in space.
+That is almost everything we know about this mysterious project, which the studio has been talking about internally for a decade.
+There are a few minor details to be gleaned from comments made in the last few weeks, and the teaser trailer that Bethesda put at out E3 2018.
+Other than that, we're hoping to learn more in 2019—but it won't happen at E3, as Bethesda has already confirmed.

 What is Starfield's release date?

 The release date hasn't been announced yet, and don't expect it any time soon.
-Bethesda is currently finishing up Fallout 76 for launch later in 2018, and Todd Howard hinted to Gamespot that the game might not ship on this generation of consoles.
-If that's the case we may be waiting for two or three years before we finally get to explore the universe.
+Bethesda just released Fallout 76 in late 2018, and Todd Howard hinted to Gamespot that the game might not ship on this generation of consoles.
+If that's the case we may be waiting for two or three years before we finally get to explore the universe—rumours suggest the next generation will launch in 2020 or 2021, which seems about right.

 Is there an official Starfield trailer?